Netdata Custom Dashboard

 what dashboard.js does?

-dashboard.js will automatically load the following:
+will automatically load the following:

-1. dashboard.css, required for the netdata charts
+, required for the netdata chartsjquery.min.js

 <script>var netdataNoBootstrap = true;</script>

-2. bootstrap-toggle.min.js and bootstrap-toggle.min.css, required for the settings toggle buttons.
+, required for the settings toggle buttons.font-awesome.min.css

-3. font-awesome.min.css, for icons.
+, for icons.

-When dashboard.js loads will scan the page for elements that define charts (see below) and immediately start refreshing them.
+loads will scan the page for elements that define charts (see below) and immediately start refreshing them.
 Keep in mind more javascript modules may be loaded (every chart library is a different javascript file, that is loaded on first use).

 Prevent dashboard.js from starting chart refreshes

-If your web page is not static and you plan to add charts using javascript, you can tell dashboard.js not to start processing charts immediately after loaded, by adding this fragment before loading it:
+If your web page is not static and you plan to add charts using javascript, you can tell dashboard.js

 <script>var netdataDontStart = true;</script>

-The above, will inform the dashboard.js to load everything, but not process the web page until you tell it to.
+to load everything, but not process the web page until you tell it to.
 You can tell it to start processing the page, by running this javascript code:

 NETDATA.start();

-Be careful not to call the NETDATA.start() multiple times.
+multiple times.
 Each call to this function will spawn a new thread that will start refreshing the charts.

-If, after calling NETDATA.start() you need to update the page (or even get your javascript code synchronized with dashboard.js), you can call (after you loaded dashboard.js):
+you need to update the page (or even get your javascript code synchronized with dashboard.js

-// and then call this to let the charts refresh:
+NETDATA.pause(function() { // ok, it is paused // update the DOM as you wish // and then call this to let the charts refresh: NETDATA.unpause(); });

 The default netdata server

-dashboard.js will attempt to auto-detect the URL of the netdata server it is loaded from, and set this server as the default netdata server for all charts.
+will attempt to auto-detect the URL of the netdata server it is loaded from, and set this server as the default netdata server for all charts.

-If you need to set any other URL as the default netdata server for all charts that do not specify a netdata server, add this before loading dashboard.js:
+If you need to set any other URL as the default netdata server for all charts that do not specify a netdata server, add this before loading dashboard.js

 <script type="text/javascript">var netdataServer = "http://your.netdata.server:19999";</script>